 Although the dumb supper can be rather somber in that it is serious and requires more focus and attention for maintaining silence and observing for spirit manifestations, Samhain is not all about mourning our ancestors.
 Instead, this is a time to celebrate them!
 As we cast off our negativity, we can move past our grief by remembering good times with our loved ones.
 Think of this as a sort of thanksgiving ritual in which you find what you are grateful for and focus on positive experiences.
 Go out and do something that makes you feel great and share it with the spirits of your deceased loved ones!

-If you do not have one already, make an ancestral altar, or, if you do have one, make something new to add to it.
+If you do not have one already, make an ancestral altar, or - if you do have one - make something new to add to it.
 Make something pretty that you feel represents your family tree.
-Keep in mind that our ancestors do not always include only our biological family members, but any loved ones.
+Keep in mind that our ancestors do not always include our biological family members, but any loved ones.
 We have spiritual families too.
 If your best friend passed years ago, he or she should be part of your ancestral altar.

 If you have a lot of creative potential in visual arts, like painting, sculpting, and the like, make something gorgeous for the dead.
 Even if you lack the creativity in these areas, you can still make something very meaningful.
 Collages, for example, are absolutely great and easy to make.
 Take photos of lost loved ones and crop them as you paste them together.
 You can even add in little photo clips of objects that related to your family or friendship with your loved ones.
 It is the heart and joy you put into the altar and any decorations you add that makes an ancestor altar powerful and helps you to stay connected.